 In these types of spark plugs, the center electrode is a copper core coated with a nickel alloy.
 There is a need for more voltage to produce sparks because the center electrode has the largest diameter compared to others.

 Copper spark plugs require more frequent replacement than other types due to the soft nature of nickel alloys.
-Despite their shorter lifespan, some cars design them to use the plug.
+Some cars design them to use the plug, despite its shorter lifespan.
 However, some manufacturers see installing expensive spark plugs as a waste of money.

 Iridium Spark Plug